scalapb/zio-grpc/docs/generated-code.md

 ```

 Here the application is broken to multiple value assignments so you can see the types.
 The first effect `myAppLogicNeedsEnv` uses accessor functions, which makes it depend on  an environment of type `ServiceNameClient`.
 It chains the `unary` RPC with printing the result to the console, and hence the final inferred effect type is `ServiceNameClient with Console`.
-Once we provide our custom layer, the effect type is `ZEnv`, which we can use with ZIO's run method.
+Once we provide our custom layer, the effect type is `ZEnv`, which we can use with ZIO's exit method.

 ### Using a Managed Client